ser1965/workshopqcd-2024-lesson-docker/episodes/04-docker-for-mc-generators-rivet.md

 :::::::::::::::: solution

-Open the editor in your host system, create a file `example.txt` and save it to the shared working area in `rivet_work`.
+Open the editor in your host system, create a file `example.txt` and save it to the shared working area in `pythia_work`.

-Start a container in your shared `rivet_work` directory:
+Start a container in your shared `pythia_work` directory:

 ```bash
 docker run -v $PWD:/host -it --rm hepstore/rivet-pythia